 There’s a lesson here about bar bouncers

-It’s not always wise to hire bar bouncers whose main attribute is his large-size if the job description really requires someone to have a calm professional demeanor and adequate training to manage a large crowd and drunk and disorderly customers.
+It’s not always wise to hire bar bouncers whose main attribute is their large size if the job description requires someone to have a calm professional demeanor and adequate training to manage a large crowd and drunk and disorderly customers.

 From watching the video, I suspect that many of the Conch House bar bouncers:

-- Received little or no training in crowd control.
+- They received little or no training in crowd control.

-- Were not taught about the lawful limitations on using excessive force on customers.
+- They were not taught about the lawful limitations of using excessive force on customers.